Sam Woodward found guilty of murder as a hate crime in death of Blaze Bernstein

 "To dig a grave in that terrain, and bury and clean up and murder someone in an hour and half..that is not someone who is just going, 'Oh..something happened and I need to figure it out.'
 That is determined," Walker said.

-Bernstein, who was a college sophomore, was home visiting his family on winter break in January 2018 when he went missing after going with Woodward to a park in Lake Forest, California.
+Bernstein, who was a sophomore at the University of Pennsylvania, was home visiting his family on winter break in January 2018 when he went missing after going with Woodward to a park in Lake Forest, California.
 Woodward picked Bernstein up from his parents' home after connecting with him on social media.

 Bernstein's parents found his glasses, wallet and credit cards in his bedroom the next day when he missed a dentist appointment and wasn't responding to texts or calls, prosecutors wrote in a trial brief.